Program: 120 ECTS credits, full-time study (2 years), Master’s Degree

 Program curriculum includes the following advanced courses:

 Educational programs of «LETI» are constantly modernized, following the principle «Training through research».
-Graduates of our university receive new, profound knowledge and practical skills of work.
+Graduates of our university receive new, profound knowledge and practical skills of workers.

 This school offers programs in: